oracle/odpi/doc/src/public_functions/dpiRowid.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **rowid** -- the rowid from which a reference is to be released.
+    **rowid** [IN] -- the rowid from which a reference is to be released.
 If the reference is NULL or invalid an error is returned.